 ASLAN m Turkish, Kazakh, Azerbaijani, Chechen, Ossetian, Circassian

 From Turkic arslan

 .
 This was a byname or title borne by several medieval Turkic rulers, including the Seljuk sultan Alp Arslan (a byname meaning "brave lion") who drove the Byzantines from Anatolia in the 11th century.
 The author C. S. Lewis later used the name Aslan

 ELNUR m Azerbaijani

 İRADƏ f Azerbaijani

-RUSLAN m Russian, Tatar, Bashkir, Ukrainian, Belarusian, Kazakh, Kyrgyz, Uzbek, Azerbaijani, Ossetian, Chechen, Ingush, Avar, Circassian, Indonesian, Malay
+RUSLAN m Russian, Tatar, Bashkir, Ukrainian, Belarusian, Kazakh, Kyrgyz, Uzbek, Turkmen, Azerbaijani, Ossetian, Chechen, Ingush, Avar, Circassian, Indonesian, Malay

 Form of YERUSLAN

 (1820), which was loosely based on Russian and Tatar folktales of Yeruslan Lazarevich.